 The Only Fat Burners That Actually Work (and Other Ways to Fight Flab)

-Going off course on your diet is one of the biggest stumbling blocks for people who are trying to lose weight, especially thanks to the increased appetite that comes with frequent exercise.
 Though you’ll still need a healthy dose of willpower to combat bad food decisions, fat burners can help by suppressing your appetite and keeping up your energy levels even on a calorie-restricted diet – making it much easier to make healthier food choices.

 Fat burners (or thermogenics as they’re otherwise known) aren’t for everyone, though.
 Their high caffeine content can play havoc with your sleep patterns, while some of the ingredients can have more serious, unwanted side effects if they’re not taken properly.
 Here, we take a closer look at the benefits and disadvantages of fat burners and how to use them safely, as well as offering some alternative fat-torching supplements for you to consider.

-You'll also want to combine them with a sensible diet, read our lean in four weeks diet plan for a good place to start.
+You'll also want to combine them with a sensible diet, read our get lean in four weeks diet plan for a good place to start.

-What are they?
+What are Fat Burners?

 Some fat burners simply burn calories as heat.
 Others also claim to stimulate the release of adrenaline, increase your metabolic rate or act as appetite suppressants.
 The evidence for them working is limited, though.
-‘A careful calorie intake and exercise are likely to produce better weight-loss results in the long term,’ says nutrition expert Anita Bean.
+“A careful calorie intake and exercise are likely to produce better weight-loss results in the long term,” says nutrition expert Anita Bean.

-‘Fat burners raise cortisol – a stress hormone – so if you suffer from anxiety it could make things worse,’ says strength coach Gregg Marsh.
-‘If you think you need them, consult your doctor first.’
+“Fat burners raise cortisol – a stress hormone – so if you suffer from anxiety it could make things worse,” says strength coach Gregg Marsh.
+“If you think you need them, consult your doctor first.”

 Follow the instructions on the bottle, but be careful if you’re planning to use them over a long period of time.
-‘Take them on a rotation cycle of 14 days on 14 days off for only two cycles every eight weeks,’ advises Marsh.
+“Take them on a rotation cycle of 14 days on 14 days off for only two cycles every eight weeks,” advises Marsh.

-‘Taking high doses of ephedrine can have serious effects, including palpitations, anxiety, insomnia, vomiting and dizziness,’ says Bean.
-‘While herbal alternatives are generally safer, you may get side effects with high doses – some can raise blood pressure or cause heart disturbances.’
+“Taking high doses of ephedrine can have serious effects, including palpitations, anxiety, insomnia, vomiting and dizziness,” says Bean.
+“While herbal alternatives are generally safer, you may get side effects with high doses – some can raise blood pressure or cause heart disturbances.”

-One of the best natural fat-burners around, green tea can give your metabolism a jolt.
+One of the best natural fat burners around, green tea can give your metabolism a jolt.
 It’s also packed full of antioxidants and has been linked to the prevention of everything from heart disease to Alzheimer’s.
 Drink it instead of regular tea or diet soft drinks for a huge variety of health benefits.

 Anyone training intensely is likely to be under some serious stress.
 The stress hormone cortisol, which is responsible for fat storage, is secreted in high amounts as a result, but phosphatidylserine blocks its secretion.
 This allows you to recover quicker, burn more fat and build more muscle.
 Take it after your workout or in the evening, especially if you’re training at high intensity or particularly prone to elevated stress levels.

-How to work them into your diet: Peeling and segmenting is the most obvious way to get the goodness out of a grapefruit.
+How to work them into your diet Peeling and segmenting is the most obvious way to get the goodness out of a grapefruit.
 Try cutting it into chunks and adding to a spinach salad or simply grab a spoon and eat as is, if you can handle the bitterness.

-How to work them into your diet: It’s chocolate.
+How to work them into your diet It’s chocolate.
 Do we need to tell you?
 Just try not to eat too much of it, kind of defeats the object.